 Cameron at Aesop – self-care is all about routines and rituals for Aesop’s Cameron.
 In the morning, this looks like a getting out for a walk, often through James Street, with Cameron noting that the access to vibrant greenery and the abundance of natural light has an overwhelmingly positive impact on the rest of his day.
 Once the day is done, Cameron sets his sights on his nighttime routine.
 This involves some aromatherapy by way of Aesop’s room sprays, a steaming hot shower, the Blue Chamomile Facial Hydrating Masque and crucially as little screen time as possible.
 Not only is Cameron’s skin left replenished, but the calming scents also mean he gets a great night sleep, waking up revitalised for the next day.

-Bray at Camargue – For Camargue’s golden child, Bray, self-care primarily takes the form of physical exercise.
+Bray at Camargue – for Camargue’s golden child, Bray, self-care primarily takes the form of physical exercise.
 Be it pushing themself in Pilates or going for a painstakingly long run, Bray finds that the toll of intense exercise actually allows them to connect with feelings and issues their conscious brain may be avoiding.

 Maisy at ēmmē – working three different jobs, Maisy from ēmmē has learnt to fit her self-care and relaxation in wherever she can.
 Like many residents of the Sunshine State, Maisy can often be found at the beach, on a hike or exploring hidden outdoor hang outs.
 When time doesn’t permit such outdoorsy activities, it’s her group of friends (a cheeky spot of retail therapy when necessary) that keep Maisy feeling sustained and supported.
 Despite all working different schedules, Maisy and her friends endeavour to find time for one another often over a wholesome homecooked meal and with plenty of laughs on the side.